 Leaving a gift in your Will promises to transform the animals World the way YOU dream it to be.

-Most of Romanian animals live through a non-stop emergency situation.
-Today, ROLDA is concerned with alleviating their suffering and saving lives.
+Most of homeless animals live through a non-stop emergency situation.
+Today, ROLDA is focus to alleviate their suffering and saving lives.
 But we must think about the years to come, as well.

-Looking ahead, your legacy could mean the capability not just to respond to emergencies but also to educate people and to change the culture that allows so many animal atrocities to happen.
+Looking ahead, your legacy could mean the capability not just to respond to emergencies (disasters like war from Ukraine or medical emergencies to save injured animals) but also to educate people and to change the culture that allows so many animal atrocities to happen.
 Your legacy could reduce the emergencies.
 Permanently.

-Please complete this form to get in touch with Mary Frances or contact her directly at email@example.com or 917-854-6580.
+Please complete this form to get in touch with Mary Frances or contact her directly at 917-854-6580.
 Your details will be treated with the strictest confidence and without any obligation.

 Why I’ve left a gift in my will